Four dead and several hurt in shooting spree on Maine interstate and at nearby home

 Reporters on scene noted that approximately a dozen officers were equipped in tactical gear and were searching a nearby forest.

+Lenora Felker, a local business owner, said police were canvassing the area asking individuals if they had seen “anyone that was wet and muddy fleeing.”

-Police in Yarmouth have advised residents to shelter in place.
+Police in Yarmouth advised residents to shelter in place, but authorities said there is no current threat to the public.

+“We are confident that there is no imminent threat to the general public at this time,” said Sagadahoc County Sheriff Joel Merry.

 Maine's Department of Transportation advised motorists just after 11am that the southbound side of I-295 was closed as a result of the incident.